ardaorkin/ardaorkin/README.md

 ---

-I love designing, creating, coding useful applications.
+I love to design, create and code usefull applications.

 At the beginning of my tech career, I started as a Linux system administrator.
 In time, I realized that software development is highly attractive to me.
 Therefore I chose to make a good career in software development.